-Cortez Hankton Season 2023
+Cortez Hankton Season 2024

-Individually, sophomore Malik Nabers established himself as one of the nation’s elite receivers, leading the Tigers with 72 receptions for 1,017 yards and three touchdowns.
+Nabers established himself as one of the nation’s elite receivers, leading the SEC in receptions with 72 for 1,017 yards.
 It was only the 10th 1,000-yard receiving season in school history.
+Wide receiver Kayshon Boutte was drafted in the sixth round of the 2023 NFL Draft by the New England Patriots.

 Hankton served as the pass game coordinator and wide receivers coach at Georgia from 2019-22.
 He joined the Bulldog staff in 2018 as wide receivers coach.
 In 2021, Georgia led the SEC in yards per play (6.98) and pass efficiency.